zane-c/TeamApi/README.md

 ### Listing all members in database

-Adding a member can be done with the following request :
+Listing a member can be done with the following request:

     GET http://127.0.0.1:8000/members/